near/docs/docs/validator/staking.md

 ```

 ### You will need:
-1. Latest version of NEAR Shell
+1. Latest version of NEAR Cli
 2. Node Version; 12.x
 3. An account with tokens on **BetaNet**